 Gains on sale of land are capital (non-taxable), but losses on sale for fit-out/services are tax-deductible.

-When these calculations are carried out line by line, for individual fit-out/services, the depreciation recovery is usually less than when it is based on a book value based apportionment or based on summarised values.
-Sometimes a market valuation can identify deductible losses on sale for fit-out/services.
+When these calculations are carried out line by line, for individual fit-out/services, the depreciation recovery is usually less than when it is based on summarised values.
+Sometimes a market valuation can identify deductible losses on sale for fit-out/services – especially if fit-out is made obsolete by changes in zoning or the type of building in demand.
+Apportionments based on book values are now unlikely to be accepted by Inland Revenue.

 A representative will be in contact with you shortly.